Interferometry of black holes with Hawking radiation: Summary

 \section{Summary}

-We investigate wave optical imaging of black holes using Hawking radiation.
-Concerning theoretical investigation on imaging of astrophysical black holes, Falcke \textit{et al.}~\cite{Falcke2000} obtained images of black hole shadows using the ray tracing of photons emitted from infalling gas around the Kerr black hole.
-Their images show left-right asymmetry of intensity due to the spin of the black hole and frequency dependence of images that the ``shadow'' becomes invisible for low frequency due to scattering of photons by plasma around the black hole.
-Comparing their images with ours obtained in this paper, apparent structure of our images $\mathcal{F}[G_2]$ (in Figs.~\ref{fig:image1om5b} and \ref{fig:image1om05b}) resembles theirs.
-Howerver, images $\mathcal{F}[G_1+G_2]$ show no specific structure associated with the photon sphere.
-As discussed in Section \ref{sec:simple-model}, for high frequency waves larger than the Hawking temperature, the structure of image $\mathcal{F}[G_1+G_2]$ becomes flat if we neglect the interference effct.
-In our calculation, adopted frequency is far higher than the Hawking temperature $\omega_{+}\approx 0.006, \omega_c\approx 0.008$ for $a=1$ and this is why we do not have shadow images for $\mathcal{F}[G_1+G_2]$.
-Although it is not possible to identify the exact location of wave source for Hawking radiation, we applied the van Citter-Zernike theorem and obtained projected two dimensional images of the black hole via Fourier transformation of spatial correlation functions.
-Obtained images trace shape of the photon sphere of the black hole for high frequency and we see the black hole looks like a shinning star with the photon sphere as its surface.
-For low frequency, a definite surface of emission is lost and emission region extends over whole field of view larger than the size of the photon sphere.
-We found that interference between incoming modes from the cosmological horizon and reflected modes by the black hole enhances intensity of images in the vicinity of the photon sphere for fast spinning case.
+We investigate the wave optical imaging of black holes using Hawking radiation.
+For the theoretical investigation of the imaging of astrophysical black holes, Falcke \textit{et al.}~\cite{Falcke2000} obtained images of black hole shadows using the ray tracing of photons emitted from infalling gas around a Kerr black hole.
+Their images show a left-right asymmetry of intensity due to the spin of the black hole and frequency dependence of images such that the ``shadow'' becomes invisible for low frequency because of the scattering of photons by the plasma around the black hole.
+Comparing their images with those obtained in the present study, the apparent structure of our images $\mathcal{F}[G_2]$ (Figs.~\ref{fig:image1om5b} and \ref{fig:image1om05b}) resembles theirs.
+However, images $\mathcal{F}[G_1+G_2]$ show no specific structure associated with the photon sphere.
+As discussed in Section \ref{sec:simple-model}, for high-frequency waves beyond the Hawking temperature, the structure of the images $\mathcal{F}[G_1+G_2]$ becomes flat if we neglect the interference effect.
+In our calculation, the adopted frequency is far higher than the Hawking temperature with $\omega_{+}\approx 0.006, \omega_c\approx 0.008$ for $a=1$, which is why we do not have shadow images for $\mathcal{F}[G_1+G_2]$.
+Although it is not possible to identify the exact location of the wave source for Hawking radiation, we applied the van Cittert-Zernike theorem and obtained projected two-dimensional images of the black hole using the Fourier transformation of spatial correlation functions.
+The obtained images trace the shape of the photon sphere of the black hole for high frequency, and the black hole has appearance of a shining star with the photon sphere as its surface.
+For low frequency, a definite surface of emission is lost, and the emission region extends over entire field of view and is larger than the photon sphere.
+We found that interference between incoming modes from the cosmological horizon and modes reflected by the black hole enhances the intensity of images in the vicinity of the photon sphere for fast-spinning black holes.